PhD in Biological Sciences

-PhD program already have an MS, though this is not required.
-PhD graduates from our
+PhD program already have a Master's degree, though this is not required.
+PhD graduates

-department have gone on to careers as faculty members at universities in the US and
+from our department have gone on to careers as faculty members at universities in

-beyond, as staff scientists at state and federal organizations (e.g., Alaska Department
+the US and beyond, as scientists at state and federal organizations (e.g., Alaska

-of Fish and Game, the US Fish and Wildlife Service, the US Forest Service, the National
+Department of Fish and Game, the US Fish and Wildlife Service, the US Forest Service,

-Parks Service), as well as environmental consulting firms and non-profit organizations
+the National Parks Service), environmental consulting firms, and non-profit organizations

 (e.g., ABR, The Nature Conservancy, Smithsonian Institution).

 PhD students work with a graduate advisory committee to develop a dissertation that represents a significant and original intellectual contribution to their field of interest.
-Although there is no minimum course requirement, most PhD students do complete some coursework.
-Dissertations typically include three or four manuscripts suitable for publication in scientific journals, and there is a strong expectation that one or more of these will have been published prior to degree completion.
+Although there is no formal course requirement, most PhD students do complete coursework tailored to their educational goals.
+Dissertations typically include three or four manuscripts suitable for publication in scientific journals, and there is a strong expectation that one or more of these will be published prior to degree completion.
 Degree completion typically takes five to seven years.